 When the world is closing up around you, and you are feeling mentally disabled, stop everything.
 There is no one correct answer for everyone, but there are several tips to get back on the mental wellness bandwagon.
 In addition, you will enjoy the holidays much more if you prioritize your mental wellness during the holidays.
 Remember to regain control and make time for self-care.

-Planning and learning to say no in one holiday season may be challenging, but it will positively affect your mental wellness during the holidays.
-So plan activities daily and stick to your schedule, but don’t beat yourself up if you can’t get it all done.
+- Plan: Planning and learning to say no in one holiday season may be challenging, but it will positively affect your mental wellness during the holidays.
+So plan daily activities and stick to your schedule, but don’t beat yourself up if you can’t finish it.
 When you have no more minutes to spare – say no. You can only accomplish so many things in one day.

 Maintaining Mental Wellness During the Holidays through Self-Care

-When time is short, the most important tasks are often the first to go from the schedule.
 Self-care is essential for mental wellness during the holidays.
-Sticking to your diet and exercise schedule and getting enough sleep is vital to beating depression and anxiety.
+Sticking to your diet and exercise schedule and getting enough sleep are vital to beating depression and anxiety.
 Even more critical during stressful times, self-care can restore calm and clear your mind.
 Listen to music, read a chapter from a good book, and put your feet up for thirty minutes.

 Excessive eating and drinking during the holidays can happen quickly and cause regret.
 Instead, keep your scheduled yoga class, walk, or get freshly squeezed juice on your way home.
 Being kind to yourself is a gift you give yourself.
 Modeling this essential positive coping mechanism is excellent for your family too.